-This loom just came to me recently.
-I got a call from a lady in San Antonio who had a loom, plus all the fixings, for sale.
+This loom just came to me last summer.
+I got a call from a lady in San Antonio who had a loom for sale.
 She was quickly moving out of her house and into a much smaller space.
 She needed to sell the loom.
 I wrote a blog about and tried to get the word out but we weren't able to find a buyer for the loom.
-So I bought it.
-I'm looking forward to weaving on this loom but it is definitely for sale now.
+So I bought it and I'm having a great time weaving on it but it is definitely for sale.

 Here are the particulars: 8 shafts, 10 treadles, 44" weaving width with a sectional warp beam.
-The package includes the lamp on the corner of the castle, the weaving bench with storage under the seat, 5 reeds (6, 8, 10, 12 and 15 dent), extra metal hettles, both a manual and an electric bobbin winder, Wooden warp sticks, and a small shuttle.
+The package includes the lamp on the corner of the castle, the weaving bench with storage under the seat, 5 reeds (6, 8, 10, 12 and 15 dent), extra metal hettles, and wooden warp sticks.
 Also included are a stock of samples notebooks, class notes, videos, books and booklets.

 I have picked a nice selection of cotton colors that will be the first run of towels on this loom.

 Note: The loom is really heavy.
 If you are interested in buying her, you and six very strong young people will need to come and pick her up.
 My husband and I managed to get her out of a house, into the back of our truck, and out of the truck and into my studio.
 We are not moving it again.